jerseyweeds/multistreamnews.tv/prompt.md

 3. **Toggle Source:** User can switch to Networks.txt via toggle button for live stream database
 4. **Manual Add:** User pastes YouTube URLs in textarea and clicks "Load Video(s)"
 5. **Video Management:** User controls videos with macOS-style window buttons
-6. **Maximize for Audio:** User clicks green button to maximize and unmute a video
+6. **Maximize for Focus:** User clicks green button to maximize a video for focused viewing (video continues playing without interruption)
 7. **Session Persistence:** User's video selection automatically saves and restores
 8. **URL Management:** User can copy all current URLs for sharing or backup
 9. **Support Project:** User can hover over "Buy me a coffee" and select PayPal or Venmo to see QR code for donations